feyziMojdeh/SustainableInvestment/README.md

 Then, I tried to connect more pieces together.

+* Setting up the data table for showing the data in a tabular format
+* Setting up the filter for the data table
+* Setting up the unit tests for the components

 ## Challenges
 * I had the following major challenges in the given assignment (mostly since it was my first using primevue/mock server and Vitest):
     * Learning how to work with PrimeVue and PrimeVue chart.